 If you love mathematics, you know it’s not just about the numbers.
-Math skills translate into lifelong analytical skills—skills that are essential to addressing the greatest challenges of our day in fields as diverse as technology, engineering and science.
+Math teachers translate numbers and complex equations into lifelong analytical skills—skills that are essential to addressing the greatest challenges of our day in fields as diverse as technology, engineering and science.
 If you get excited about problem solving and want to pass your knowledge and eagerness on to future generations, a career in math education, is waiting for you.

 By teaching math at the middle and high school levels, you’ll help students understand mathematical structures, conjecture and verify solutions, think hypothetically, and comprehend cause and effect.

 By middle school, the math curriculum teaches more algebra and geometry, which are crucial stepping stones to higher math and logic studies.
 At the high school level, you’ll teach a broader range of math skills, including advanced algebra, geometry, statistics, probability, trigonometry and pre-calculus.
 Other typical duties include the following:

 - Preparing lesson plans, and grading homework, tests and quizzes

 - Compiling notes and delivering engaging, coherent lectures

 - Accumulating specialized materials for outside reading and homework

 - Coaching teens and young adults individually and in group settings